R. Kelly sentenced to 30 years in sex trafficking case | Entertainment

 Aaliyah worked with Kelly, who wrote and produced her 1994 debut album, "Age Ain't Nothing But A Number."
 She died in a plane crash in 2001 at age 22.

-An earlier defense memo suggested prosecutors' arguments for a higher sentence overreached by falsely claiming Kelly participated in the paying of a bribe to a government official in order to facilitate the illegal marriage.
+Kelly didn't testify at his trial, but his then-lawyers portrayed his accusers as girlfriends and groupies who weren't forced to do anything against their will and stayed with him because they enjoyed the perks of his lifestyle.

+His current lawyers had argued he should get no more than 10 years in prison because he had a traumatic childhood "involving severe, prolonged childhood sexual abuse, poverty, and violence."
+As an adult with "literacy deficiencies," the star was ''repeatedly defrauded and financially abused, often by the people he paid to protect him," his lawyers said.

-The Associated Press does not name people who say they have been sexually assaulted or abused, unless they come forward publicly.
-The women who spoke at Kelly's sentencing were identified only by first names or pseudonyms.
+The Associated Press does not name people who say they have been sexually assaulted or abused, unless they come forward publicly, as Martinez has.
+Several women who spoke at Kelly's sentencing were identified only by first names or pseudonyms.

 Kelly has been jailed without bail since in 2019.
-He's still facing child pornography and obstruction of justice charges in Chicago, where a trial is scheduled to begin Aug.
+He still faces child pornography and obstruction-of-justice charges in Chicago, where a trial is scheduled to begin Aug.
 15.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)